 What is the most common government contractor accounting mistake?

 Commingling direct and indirect costs in a single chart of accounts is the most frequent error.
-FAR Part 31 requires segregation at the point of entry.
+FAR 31.202 prohibits treating the same cost as both direct and indirect.
 Contractors using a standard commercial chart of accounts with no separation between direct contract costs and indirect cost pools face questioned costs across every contract during DCAA audit.

 How much does it cost to fix government contractor accounting errors retroactively?